langflow-ai/langflow/docs/docs/Integrations/Notion/integrations-notion.md

 slug: /integrations/notion/setup
 ---

-# Setting up a Notion App
+# Set up a Notion App

 To use Notion components in Langflow, you first need to create a Notion integration and configure it with the necessary capabilities.
 This guide will walk you through the process of setting up a Notion integration and granting it access to your Notion databases.